 - How will you design your product line if you don’t know who you’re designing for?

-- And, how will develop your pricing strategy and your sales pitch or, even, know where to sell if you don’t know who you’re selling to?
+- And, how will you develop your pricing strategy and your sales pitch or, even, know where to sell if you don’t know who you’re selling to?

 As I work with my clients, diving deep into the heart and mind of each businesses’ target market and ideal customer is our first task.